 Our Educational Commitment

 Phonak remains committed to being the educational leader in audiological performance, benefit and evidenced-based practice.
 If you missed us at AAA2019, don’t worry!
 We have great educational resources available to you to refer to at your pace, on your time and at the click of a mouse on Phonak Learning.

-Jo-El M. Grossman is the Communications & Content Manager for Phonak U.S. She is an avid storyteller, as well as an accomplished, creative and qualified marketing and editorial leader with a multi-media background.
+Jo-El M. Grossman is the Content Manager for Sonova.
+She is an avid storyteller, as well as an accomplished, creative and qualified marketing and editorial leader with a multi-media background.